Weird duplicates cartoon

 Choose fields that, in combination, give a high degree of certainty that the matched records are duplicate records.

-See the Advanced How-Tos for more details on selecting fields to use and narrowing your results with the filter.
+See the Merge Duplicates Module Overview for complete details on selecting fields to use and narrowing your results with the filter.

 When finished, click the Find button, and Insycle will generate a list of duplicates for you to review.